idsc-frazzoli/subare/README.md

 Our implementation is inspired by the
 [python code](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction)
-by Shangtong Zhang.

-Our implementation is different from the reference in two aspects:
+by Shangtong Zhang, but differs from the reference in two aspects:

 * the algorithms are implemented **separate** from the problem scenarios
 * the math is in **exact** precision which reproduces symmetries in the results in case the problem features symmetries